greyhoundforty/roks-icd-demo/README.md

 ```

 ### Build and deploy the Node.js Etcd container image
+You will need to target an [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started#getting-started) namespace in order to build and push your container image.
+You can create a namepace with the `ibmcloud cr namespace-add` command and retrieve existing namespaces with `ibmcloud cr namespace-list`.

 ```
 cd etcd
+ibmcloud cr login
 ibmcloud cr build -t <region>.icr.io/<namespace>/icdetcd .
 ```